 God doesn’t need a mechanism to do things.

-Jesus doesn’t need to use techniques, procedures, expertise, or tools; He uses His authority.
-He is the boss, Reality must obey Him.
+Jesus doesn’t need to use techniques, procedures, expertise, or tools; He doesn’t need to flip any levers, push any buttons, or write any checks.
+He uses His authority.
+He is the boss.
+Reality must obey Him.
 If He says, “you are healed,” we are healed.
 If He says, “you are forgiven,” we are forgiven.
-If He says, “people have eleven toes,” then we all suddenly discover that we have eleven toes.
+If He says, “people have eleven toes,” then we all suddenly discover that we have had eleven toes all along.
 Fortunately, He has never done that last one and our shoes still fit.

 Whatever God wants, God gets.
 He doesn’t need tools, raw materials, or methods.
 He is not limited by Satan, sin, or anything else.
 If something could impede Him, it would be more powerful than He is, and we know that’s not possible.
 If He wants to save someone, that person is saved.

-All of these theories of atonement refer to passages in the Bible, but the passages that fit one don’t necessarily fit another, and they can’t all be true.
+All of these theories of atonement refer to passages in the Bible, but the theories aren’t compatible with each other, so they can’t all be true.
+They also don’t fit the rest of the Bible.
 What is the problem?
 In my opinion, it comes from interpreting a metaphor as a mechanism.
 Someone might say, “my dog is so energetic, it is like training a lion.”
 That’s a metaphor that expresses how difficult and exhausting it is to train that particular dog.
-It doesn’t mean that anyone is using [the mechanism] of a whip and a chair to housebreak a dog!
+It doesn’t mean that anyone is using [the mechanism] of an actual whip and chair to housebreak their dog!

 C.S.
 Lewis said that all talk about intangible things is metaphorical, and he’s right.
 We might “soak up” the charm of a European village, or “immerse” ourselves in the Bible, even though neither charm nor the Bible are liquids.
 We might chew on an idea before making a decision, even though few ideas are actually chewy.
-The atonement is something that is intangible; we cannot see it and we cannot touch it, so the Bible talks about it in metaphorical language.
+The atonement is something that is intangible; we cannot see it and we cannot touch it, so the Bible talks about it in metaphorical language, and so must we.
 If we remember that, we can see why the theories of the atonement are all based on Scripture but incompatible with each other.
-And some are even wrong.
+And are even wrong.